ltn22/yang-evol/draft-toutain-schc-universal-option.md

 ### Implementation Approach

 In this approach, we assign SIDs starting from 7000 to the YANG Data Model augmentation defined in this document.
-All CoAP options are represented by a combination of a space ID (indicating the protocol namespace, in this case CoAP) and the option number as used in the CoAP protocol.
+All CoAP options are represented by a combination of a space ID (indicating the protocol namespace, in this case CoAP) and the option identifier as used in the CoAP protocol.
 This allows the SCP82-Param option to be processed like any other option, regardless of whether it was defined when the SCHC implementation was created.

 ### CBOR Serialization